 With the help of Dr. Macdonald, Cartmell supervised the construction of the school building.
 The school was designed initially to house twenty boarders with apartments for two missionaries.
 In October 1884, the school officially opened with two boarders in residence and a total capacity for fifty-four girls.
-Before the school year ended, the building was so overcrowded that an addition was immediately necessary.21 Cartmell's fears that the school might not be accepted by the Japanese were not realized, although other missionaries in Tokyo had warned her that the Japanese would "... watch and test both us and the methods employed."22
+Before the school year ended, the building was so overcrowded that an addition was immediately necessary.
+Cartmell's fears that the school might not be accepted by the Japanese were not realized, although other missionaries in Tokyo had warned her that the Japanese would "... watch and test both us and the methods employed."22

-Cartmell's' struggle to establish the Toyo Eiwa Jo Gakko in the face of language barriers, Japanese suspicion towards westerners and "idol-worshippers" has been rehearsed over and over again in the annals of Canadian Methodism.23 Within Methodist circles Cartmell became legendary in her own time.
-By 1930, when she was eighty-five, she had been canonized as one of the "seers of the early period who read the signs of the times and advocated education for girls who would play a big part in the coming era;" her struggle "would live forever in the life of the Christian Church."24 In spite of the overriding hagiographical tones, much of this praise was guite deserved and hard earned.
-Even though the Japanese government had extended compulsory education to girls, there were "... no attempts to promote, at the same time, the requisite changes in attitude to get parents to pay for the education of daughters."25 Moreover, the government's response to seemingly minor social changes such as the advocacy of shorter hair which might affect women and their relationships within the family remained negative.26 Consequently, for a foreigner to gain popular support for a girls' school in Tokyo was exceptional.
-But by her own admission, Cartmell had inched her way very slowly to this eventual success; years later, she admitted that several months had elapsed before she had been invited into a Japanese home.27
+Cartmell's' struggle to establish the Toyo Eiwa Jo Gakko in the face of language barriers, Japanese suspicion towards westerners and "idol-worshippers" has been rehearsed over and over again in the annals of Canadian Methodism.
+23 Within Methodist circles Cartmell became legendary in her own By 1930, when she was eighty-five, she had been canonized as one of the "seers of the early period who read the signs of the times and advocated education for girls who would play a big part in the coming era; " her struggle "would live forever in the life of the Christian Church."24 spite of the overriding hagiographical tones, much of this praise was quite deserved and hard earned.
+Even though the Japanese government had extended compulsory education to girls, there were "... no attempts to promote, at the same time, the requisite changes in attitude to get parents to pay for the education of daughters."25 Moreover, the government's response to seemingly minor social changes such as the advocacy of shorter hair which might affect women and their relationships within the family remained negative.
+26 Consequently, for a foreigner to gain popular support for a girls' school in Tokyo was exceptional.
+But by her own admission, Cartmell had inched her way very slowly to this eventual success; years later, she admitted that several months had elapsed before she had been invited into a Japanese home.
+27

 For nearly three years, Cartmell was the only representative of the W. M. S. in Japan.
-The Society had deliberately avoided rapid expansion in Japan because the Board of Managers firmly believed that "... there was more danger in precipitancy than in delay."28 At the same time, the experience of living alone had been unsettling for Cartmell, especially because she was under extreme pressure to succeed.
+The Society had deliberately avoided rapid expansion in Japan because the Board of Managers firmly believed that "... there was more danger in precipitancy than in delay."
+At the same time, the experience of living alone had been unsettling for Cartmell, especially because she was under extreme pressure to succeed.
 Cartmell had met other missionaries in Tokyo, but she did not write about anyone as a special friend or confidante.
-To add to her sense of isolation, she was continually depressed by the continued to be obsessed with her own "... inability to reach more of the women of the church, and through them the neighbours and friends who knew not the Gospels."30 "[H]er lispings of the language" hindered her attempts at the evangelical work which was her personal priority and she apologized that "the feeble effort [she] was making in the weekly Bible Class seemed so futile."31 To help with evangelizing, Cartmell hired a Japanese Bible woman who began under the supervision of a Japanese preacher to visit women in their homes.
-But always cautious and guilty over her lack of expertise in Japanese, Cartmell "... did not use Society funds until I knew it was sufficiently successful to justify my doing so."32
+To add to her sense of isolation, she was continually depressed by the ...

 ... utter helplessness and inability to do anything that oppresses the missionary just entering a new field.
-Everything is strange, you are separated from those you wish to attract to yourself by race prejudice, habits and customs, which if not respected widen the breach, and more particularly by the language.29
+Everything is strange, you are separated from those you wish to attract to yourself by race prejudice, habits and customs, which if not respected widen the breach, and more particularly by the language.
+29